How to protect yourself from spam and scams (2026): safety tips & expert advice

 - Keep software and accounts updated.
 Regularly update your phone, computer, and security settings on social media and email.
 This helps protect you from scammers who try to find weaknesses.

-When it comes to email specifically, don’t forget to:
+When it comes to protecting yourself from scam emails, don’t forget to follow these steps:

 - Use a strong, unique password.
 Choose a password that's hard to guess.
 Avoid common words or simple combinations like "password123."
-A strong password reduces the risk of your account getting hacked.
+A strong password, especially one generated by a password manager, reduces the risk of your account getting hacked.
 For even better security, enable two-factor authentication (2FA), which adds an extra step to verify it's really you.

 - Turn on spam filters.
 Most email providers have built-in spam filters to block suspicious messages.
 If you still get spam, don't just delete it – mark it as spam.
 This helps improve the filter and keeps your inbox cleaner.